PhD Gender Studies

 The Graduate School

-As a postgraduate research in Gender Studies, you'll also be a member of our Faculty Graduate School.
+As a postgraduate researcher in Gender Studies, you'll also be a member of our Faculty Graduate School.
 We're members of the Scottish Graduate School for Arts and Humanities and the Scottish Graduate School of Social Science.
-All registered PhD students are members of one or both of these Schools (depending on your subject discipline), which provide training, event and funding opportunities.
+All registered PhD students are members of one or both of these Schools (depending on your subject discipline), which provide training, events and funding opportunities.
 They also encompass the AHRC Doctoral Training Partnership (SGSAH) and the ESRC Doctoral Training Partnership (SGSSS), which offer fully-funded studentships.
 The university-wide lead for AHRC PGR/SGSAH and ESRC PGR/SGSSS is Dr Mark Ellis.

 The Graduate School is also a well-equipped physical space, which further facilitates our strong emphasis on interdisciplinary working.